 Board and Committees structure

-It is the Board’s responsibility to ensure that there is an effective organisational and reporting structure in place such that there are clear reporting lines within the Group and well defined roles and responsibilities.
+The Board is responsible for ensuring that there is an effective organisational and reporting structure in place such that there are clear reporting lines within the Group and well defined roles and responsibilities.
 This is to ensure that the right decisions are being made with involvement from the right people.

 The Board is assisted by various Principal Committees of the Board which report regularly to the Board.
-In undertaking its duties, the Board delegates certain authorities and decisions to its Committees.
 The Board committee structure is outlined in the diagram below.
 The membership of these Committees is regularly reviewed by the Board.
 When considering Board Committee membership and chairmanship, the Board aims to ensure that undue reliance is not placed on particular Directors.

 These Board Committees all have clearly defined terms of reference.

 Day-to-day management of the Group is the responsibility of the Chief Executive.
 To assist him in this role, the Chief Executive has established a number of additional Committees, details of which are also outlined below.

 How the Board operates

 The Chairman leads the Board and ensures its effectiveness.
 He also organises its business and sets its agenda.
-In addition to the Chairman, there are currently five independent non-executive Directors who have a range of strong and complementary skills.
+In addition to the Chairman, there are currently six independent non-executive Directors who have a range of strong and complementary skills.

 The key responsibilities and areas of focus for the Board are:

 - Strategy – contribute to the development of, and agree, the Group’s strategy.
 This includes through review and discussion of reports and updates at Board meetings as well as through the annual strategy review meeting which is attended by the Board and, where relevant, members of the Executive Committee.

 - Group financial and operational performance – review and monitor the performance of the Group, including through regular reporting and discussions with the Executive Committee and other senior management.